OutliersCollective/Oculus_SNA/README.md

 Oculus_SNA
 ==========

+A tool to explore 3D Twitter networks in real time w/ Oculus Rift.
+Mostly like http://flocker.outliers.es, but now you're **inside** the network.
+The network layout is calculated using d3.js force layout (https://github.com/mbostock/d3/wiki/Force-Layout) in a 'fake' hidden SVG element.
+Nodes are users and links are retweets.
+Node's height is proportional to the user number of followers, but you can use any metric you want changing the code.

 Please note that code in sna_aux.js is heavily based on this project [https://github.com/cemrich/early-webvr-demo ](https://github.com/cemrich/early-webvr-demo
 ).
 We'd like to thank the author and also Vladimir Vukićević for their beautiful work.